infrahq/infra/README.md

 ## Introduction

-Infra is open-source access management for infrastructure (Kubernetes, SSH, Databases, AWS and more coming soon).
+Infra is open-source access management for infrastructure (Kubernetes, SSH, Databases, AWS and more).

 ## Features